 Although we have accomplished much over the decades, we must continue forging a path forward.
 In the ever-changing landscape of higher education, we are determined for VMI to be the premier small liberal arts college and to operate fully as a leadership laboratory for young men and women.
 Forging 21st Century Leaders is intended to help us realize this vision by leveraging academic advancements through which we can achieve operational excellence while being ever vigilant about year over year affordability for VMI families.
-Done successfully, the VMI diploma will be strengthened and enhanced, ensuring the honorable graduates we produce enter the workforce prepared to succeed and ready to overcome the formidable challenges of the coming decades.
+Done successfully, the VMI diploma will be strengthened and enhanced, ensuring that the honorable

+VMI graduates enter any workforce prepared to succeed and ready to overcome the formidable challenges of the coming decades.